 Trent Jansen and Johnny Nargoodah

-Johnny and Trent began to collaborate in isolation, experimenting with leather, a material that has been formative in the working lives of both designers.
-Johnny worked as a saddler on cattle stations in the Kimberley region, using traditional techniques to cut, stamp and form leather.
-Trent has experimented extensively with animal pelts, using industrial precision to generate forms that emulate Australian mythical creatures.
-This collaborative journey gave Johnny and Trent a glimpse into the potential for innovation in sharing their disparate understandings of leather, and both designers are compelled to push these early studies further.
+Jansen and Nargoodah began to collaborate in isolation, experimenting with leather, a material that has been formative in the working lives of both designers.
+Nargoodah worked as a saddler on cattle stations in the Kimberley region, using traditional techniques to cut, stamp and form leather.
+Jansen has experimented extensively with animal pelts, using industrial precision to generate forms that emulate Australian mythical creatures.
+This collaborative journey gave Jansen and Nargoodah a glimpse into the potential for innovation in sharing their disparate understandings of leather, and both designers are compelled to push these early studies further.